 I also used IngramSpark for wider print distribution.
 While Amazon offers global distribution, most non-Amazon retailers (independent bookstores) and distributors won’t offer Amazon publications.
 Offering the paperback book through IngramSpark (in addition to Amazon) meant that any bookstore in the world could order Research Practice.

 Once my 90-day exclusivity window for the Kindle edition expired with Amazon, I also distributed the book via Kobo, Draft2Digital, and StreetLib.
 These digital distributors ensured my epub was available from Apple, Google Play, Barnes & Noble, and many international platforms.

 With my book available in multiple shops, I wanted to be able to share a single URL that would get people to the right place.
-I bought the URL researchpractice.co from iwantmyname and redirected it to my Geniuslink page.
+I bought the URL researchpractice.co from iwantmyname and redirected it to a Glitch landing page.

-Geniuslink is a service that detects your location and device and links you to the right store—so if you’re in the United Kingdom, you’re linked to Amazon.co.uk.
+Geniuslink is a service that detects your location and device and links you to the right Amazon store—so if you’re in the United Kingdom, you’re linked to Amazon.co.uk.
 While GeniusLink sells a landing page service, you can grab the international Amazon link for free.